Pension funds dig for yield in disaster insurance

 What was once considered an exotic investment for specialists, catastrophe bonds, or "cat bonds", have gone mainstream.

-Pension funds accounted for 14 percent of direct investment in new cat bonds issued last year, from zero in 2007, according to data from reinsurer Swiss Re.
+Pension funds accounted for 14 percent of direct investment in new cat bonds issued last year, from zero in 2007, according to data from reinsurer Swiss Re SRENH.VX.

-Asset managers including Baillie Gifford and F&C Asset Management now represent 17 percent of overall investment, compared to 12 percent in 2007.
+Asset managers including Baillie Gifford (BGS.L) and F&C Asset Management FCAM.L now represent 17 percent of overall investment, compared to 12 percent in 2007.

-"What has changed in the last few years is that the broader investment community has become much more aware of the asset class," said Adam Alvarez, senior vice-president at Bermuda-based insurer and reinsurer Hiscox.
+"What has changed in the last few years is that the broader investment community has become much more aware of the asset class," said Adam Alvarez, senior vice-president at Bermuda-based insurer and reinsurer Hiscox (HSX.L).

 Catastrophe bonds are a form of Insurance-Linked Securities, financial instruments sold by insurers and reinsurers to share the risk they take on for natural catastrophes.

-The bonds were developed after Hurricane Andrew hit the United States in 1992 causing more than $26 billion in damage, the costliest storm in U.S. history at the time.
+The bonds were developed after Hurricane Andrew hit the United States in 1992 causing more than $26 billion (17 billion pounds) in damage, the costliest storm in U.S. history at the time.

 The buyers receive an income but forfeit their original investment if a natural disaster occurs, helping insurance companies raise funds for payouts for the world's most expensive risks - primarily storms and earthquakes in rich countries like the United States and Japan.